PrasadPardeshi20/Credit-Card-Fraud-Detection-Using-Machine-Learning/README.md

 - Avoided adding synthetic data which may introduce noise
 - Kept model interpretable and performance genuine

+This project uses a real-world dataset of **6.3 million+ credit card transactions** to detect fraudulent activity.
+We compare **Logistic Regression** and **Decision Tree Classifier**, handle data imbalance using `class_weight='balanced'` (instead of SMOTE), and perform in-depth metric analysis (precision, recall, F1, ROC-AUC).
+All decisions are optimized for real-world deployment, scalability, and model interpretability.

 ---

 ## 📌 Dataset Features